PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Return

-Does not return if shutdown mode was successfully entered into;
+Does not return if shutdown mode was successfully entered;
 returns a value other than [Result](./result.md#enum-class-result)::`Ok` if not.

 ### [Result](./result.md#enum-class-result) doPowerCycle()